Emma-blnch/Ft_printf/README.md

 - https://42-cursus.gitbook.io/guide/rank-01/ft_printf
 - https://www.youtube.com/watch?v=Hb2m7htiKWM

-It really helped me understand the subjct better and the new notions.
+It really helped me understand the subject better and the new notions.

 ## ♻️ **Testing**
 I strongly recommand you do your own main function to test your program. *You can check mine to see what it should look like*